 Aircraft Mechanic II - Electrician

 ZENETEX has become a major force in the field of aircraft maintenance.
 We proudly support all four branches of the military in performing Organizational, Intermediate, and Depot level aircraft, ground vehicle, and component maintenance.
 We employ over 900 qualified Aircraft Mechanics across the United States and overseas.
-A new Contractor Field Team (CFT) contract award has created the opportunity for an Aircraft Electrician/Mechanic II to support the 115th MXG at Truax Field ANG, Madison, WI.
-We are building a 7-person F-16 Modification team for this effort.
+A new Contractor Field Team (CFT) contract award has created the opportunity for an Aircraft Electrician/Mechanic II to support the 149 at Kelly AFB ANG in San Antonio, TX.
+We are building a 7-person F-16 Modification team for this effort which will begin on 3 June.
+Sign on incentives are available to qualified candidates!
 Description

 - The Aircraft Electrician will perform aircraft maintenance, inspections, and scheduled/unscheduled maintenance